Is Gold Exempt from Inheritance Tax?

 Inheritance tax is tax paid to HMRC on the value of someone’s estate once they pass.
 A person’s estate consists of property, money and possessions left behind.
 There are, however, predefined thresholds in place whereby anything under that value qualifies as being tax-exempt.

-UK residents can benefit from tax exemption on gold coins like Gold Britannias or Gold Sovereigns.
-As mentioned earlier, they do not qualify for CGT (or VAT for that matter).
+UK residents can benefit from tax exemptions on gold coins such as Gold Britannias and Gold Sovereigns.
+These are not subject to Capital Gains Tax (CGT) when sold, and they also qualify for VAT exemption.

 Summary: Is Gold Exempt from Inheritance Tax?